Search the Health Library

 We have organized stroke care in a multidisciplinary center, where a diverse team of practitioners works together with the primary care provider, applying therapies to reduce stroke risk factors.
 Our team includes researchers who are dedicated to improving recovery and prevention.

 The Stroke Prevention and Recovery Clinic occurs every Wednesday in the Johns Hopkins Outpatient Center.
 The clinic provides an opportunity for patients to have in depth examinations and evaluation of their stroke risk factors.

-The specialty-trained team of providers includes Dr. Victor Urrutia, Dr. Richard Leigh, vascular neurology fellows, a neurovascular nurse, registered nurse and dietician.
+The specialty-trained team of providers includes Dr. Victor Urrutia, vascular neurology fellows, a neurovascular nurse, registered nurse and dietician.
 Members of the team assess patient needs and neurologic status, and develop an individualized treatment plan.
 Patients and their families also receive personalized education on how they can reduce their stroke risk factors and make positive lifestyle changes.